AmamiyaRenO/Voice_Agent/python_voice_service/README.md

    default to stop Whisper from reinforcing its own repeats; set `WHISPER_CONDITION_ON_PREVIOUS_TEXT=true` if you want the old behaviour back.

-   When loops are detected in the recognised text the service performs a single repetition-aware retry with stronger penalties.
-Keeping the baseline values moderate preserves normal accuracy while letting that retry clamp runaway phrases from smaller Whisper checkpoints.
+   When loops are detected in the recognised text the service performs at most a single repetition-aware retry with stronger penalties.
+The retry now only kicks in for longer phrases or extremely compressed outputs so quick wake commands do not trigger an expensive second decode.
 If the decoder still insists on echoing the same short wake phrase after the retry, the response is collapsed down to a single occurrence so Unity never receives a long "hi rachael" chain.

+   Confidence-based retries also respect a tighter threshold: the CPU-friendly default only runs the higher-temperature pass when both the average log-probability and the language probability fall well below normal ranges.
+   This keeps the latency closer to the 3–4 second mark on Ryzen-class laptops while leaving the environment variables in place if you need to revert to the more aggressive fallback behaviour.

 2. Start the API: